Extend the life of your site furnishings with durable, safe, beautiful color

 The preference for textured finishes persists, especially in formal or historical settings, as it provides visual depth and a less plastic-like shine.
 IronArmor is available in both modern and classic finish textures.

 Bike racks are installed to keep bicycles safe.
 They should be tough enough to discourage would-be thieves and resistant to blades or impact.
 Unfortunately, this security feature can be a drawback for the frames of bicycles.
 The metal scrape of bike rack against bicycle can leave the frame scratched or with unwanted paint transfer.

 FrameSafe for bike racks is our IronArmor finish applied more thickly.
 The extra coating creates a softer surface for the bicycle to rest against, while continuing to provide resilient protection to the bike rack below.

 Reliance Foundry was one of the first foundries in the Pacific Northwest to use malleable iron, and later, ductile iron, in castings.
 Even though traditional gray cast iron is still superior in some contexts, Reliance understood that in crash-ready applications like bollards, ductile iron was safer while providing the same classical look.
 Ductile iron’s composition prevents it from shattering when struck, while providing all the weight and castability of traditional iron alloys.

 IronArmor is a similar advance.
 Advances in material technology allow us to offer a safe, hard-wearing, chemical- and corrosion-resistant pigment that provides superior protection outdoor metals.
 Yet the look is uncompromised.
 The technology allows for historical textures and colors, as well as the flexibility to create modern aesthetics.

-To compare powder and IronArmor options and see which is best for you, reach out to our sales team!
+To compare powder and IronArmor options and see which is best for you, download our IronArmor spec sheet, or reach out to our sales team!